artem-e-knyazev/myrt/README.md

 Texture is just a function that returns a color for a specific point of object in UV-coords.

-Note `for each pixel we produce a ray` part.
-To define how rays a produced from pixels we abstract a Camera object that accepts normalized image coordinates and returns a ray.
-We can experiment with emitted rays creating a Depth of Field effect.
-To simplify things, we add Camera to Scene.

 We use ImageBuffer to abstract a container of pixels.
 It will be populated by the Tracer and then saved into an image of some format using ImageSaver API.
 Currently only PPM format is supported.

+To define how rays a produced from pixels of output image (that essentially acts like a screen we project onto) we abstract a Camera object that accepts normalized image coordinates and returns a ray.
+We can experiment with emitted rays creating a Depth of Field effect.
+To simplify things, we add Camera to Scene.

 So, we defined a Scene, populated it with objects, defined Camera as a view point and created an output image buffer.
 Now we pass all of these objects into a Tracer that does the magic.